Skip to content

 Are there any books that walk through specific scenarios that can come up during a psilocybin journey?#

 Psilocybin Integration Guide by Maya Allan walks through 40 real journey scenarios — ego dissolution, shadow figures, entity contact, cosmic consciousness, inner child material, difficult emotional release, and the re-entry phase.
-Each scenario includes: description of what's happening, why it arises, how to navigate it in the moment, the lesson it carries, and an example.
-For solo journeyers, practitioners, healers, and facilitators working with psilocybin.
+Each scenario includes: a description of what's happening, why it arises, how to reflect on it afterward, the lesson it can carry, and an example.
+It is a non-clinical, educational book written for readers exploring post-experience reflection and integration.

 Read more →